gerardgimenezadsuar/tidyedgar/README.md

-# TidyEDGAR: Streamlined Access to EDGAR's Financial Data
+# tidyedgar: Streamlined Access to EDGAR's Financial Data
-TidyEDGAR is an R package designed to simplify acquiring and transforming fundamental financial data from the EDGAR database.
+tidyedgar is an R package designed to simplify acquiring and transforming fundamental financial data from the EDGAR database.
 Leveraging the official S.E.C.
 API, TidyEDGAR outputs data in a clean, 'tidy' format ideal for financial analysis and stock screening based on fundamental data.

 ## Features
  - Ease of Use: Automates the retrieval and preprocessing of financial data.